 Place the extract into a 250-mL separatory funnel, add 30 mL of hexane and shake gently.

-Allow the layers to separate (this can take up to 10 minutes) then add the aqueous (lower) layer back into the 250-mL beaker.
+Place the separating funnel in a ring clamp fitted to a retort stand and allow the aqueous and organic layers to separate then collect the aqueous (lower) layer back into the 250-mL beaker.

-Note: Students are advised to carry out solvent optimization of TLCs while waiting for the first separation to occur (see Part 2).
+NOTE: It can take to 10 minutes for the layers to separate.
+Students are advised to carry out solvent optimization of TLCs while waiting for the first separation to occur (see steps 1.2).

 Transfer the organic (top) layer (which contains the product) to a clean 250-mL conical flask, and then pour the bottom (aqueous) layer back into the separatory funnel.

-Extract the aqueous layer for two more times with hexane (2x 30 mL).
+Extract the aqueous layer a further two times with hexane (2x 30 mL).

 Combine the organic (top) layers into the same flask after each extraction.

 After the third liquid-liquid extraction, pour the combined organic extract into the separatory funnel, and wash with 100 mL of H2O by shaking vigorously.
-Collect the top organic layer into a clean 250-mL conical flask and dry by adding MgSO4 and swirling the flask.
+Collect the organic (top) layer into a clean 250-mL conical flask and dry by adding MgSO4 and swirling the flask.

-Filter the ensuing mixture through fluted filter paper into a pre-weighed 250-mL round-bottom flask.
+Filter the ensuing mixture through fluted filter paper contained in a glass funnel into a pre-weighed 250-mL round-bottom flask.

+NOTE: The solid residue (hydrated MgSO4) can be discarded in the waste.

-Evaporate the hexane using a rotary evaporator (water bath temperature: 60 °C, vacuum pressure: 350 mbar) and re-weigh the flask containing the resultant oil.
+Evaporate the solvent (hexane) from the collected filtrate using a rotary evaporator (water bath temperature: 60 °C, vacuum pressure: 350 mbar) and re-weigh the flask containing the resultant oil.

-Session 1b.
 Optimization of thin-layer chromatography (TLC) solvent system

-As a group, students will be assigned a solvent system from 100:0 acetone:cyclohexane to 0:100 acetone:cyclohexane by the demonstrator to identify the ratio that provides the maximum resolution of eugenol from acetyleugenol.
+NOTE: As a group, students will be assigned a solvent system from 100:0 acetone:cyclohexane to 0:100 acetone:cyclohexane by the demonstrator to identify the ratio that provides the maximum resolution of eugenol from acetyleugenol.
+These solutions were prepared by lab technicians prior to the lab session.

-Collect a TLC reference solution of pure eugenol and acetyleugenol.
+Obtain a TLC reference solution of pure eugenol and acetyleugenol.

+NOTE: The necessary TLC reference solutions of pure eugenol and acetyleugenol were prepared by lab technicians prior to the lab session.

+On a TLC plate, mark a baseline ~1.5 cm from the bottom with a soft pencil.
+Mark off three equally spaced points.

-On a TLC plate, spot pure eugenol in one lane, pure acetyleugenol in the third lane and a spot of each in the second lane (the co-spot).
+Use a TLC spotter to spot one drop of pure eugenol TLC reference solution in one lane, one spot of pure acetyleugenol TLC reference solution in the third lane and a spot of each in the second lane (the co-spot).

+Check for the presence of eugenol and acetyleugenol on the TLC plate by viewing the plate under a UV lamp (254 nm) in the TLC viewing cabinet.

+NOTE: There should be small (1–2 mm wide) black spots on the plate where the TLC reference solutions were spotted.
+If there are no spots or the spots appear faint, apply another spot of the appropriate TLC solution until a black spot is observed under UV light.